VirtualMetric/virtualmetric-docs/docs/docu/quick-start/index.md

 # Configuration

-By default, both **Generator** and **Director** require very little configuration to get up and running.
+By default, both **Generator** and **Director** require very little configuration.
 A few simple command line switch can be used to specify the _source_ and the _destination_ of the data stream.

 :::note
-Is there any configuration required?
-If not, what is the most basic way these programs can be used via the CLI?
+* What is the most basic set of parameters/switches these programs can be used with via the CLI?
+* What are the default values of these parameters?
 :::